 Dear Reading Public School Families:

 In order to conserve paper, we are only distributing to you the information that you either need to complete and return, or is required by law or school committee policy for us to distribute to you in paper copy.
 Those forms will be given to your child on the first day of school.
 This the medical permissions and other permissions that are required under Massachusetts General Law or School Committee policy.
 Please complete the forms that are sent home and your parent portal information no later than Friday, September 8th.
 You can also print paper copies of these forms on the Reading Public School District Website, http://www.reading.k12.ma.us/district-information/first-day-school-fliers/ or pick up paper copies at your child’s school.

 In addition, some informational flyers will not be distributed by paper and will also be posted on the link above.
-The folder is called “First Day Fliers” and is located under the District Info tab on the top of our newly designed district Edline page.
-If you would prefer to have a paper copy of these flyers, please contact Linda Engelson, the Administrative Assistant for the Superintendent, at 781-944-5800 or by email at firstname.lastname@example.org.
+If you would prefer to have a paper copy of these flyers, please contact Linda Engelson, the Administrative Assistant for the Superintendent, at 781-944-5800 or by email at email@example.com.

 Please take a few moments to read these important fliers located at http://www.reading.k12.ma.us/district-information/first-day-school-fliers/ :

-- School Committee Policy ACAB/ACAC on Harassment, Discrimination, Bullying and Hazing (On Edline site)-This policy has been updated to reflect the new Massachusetts Anti-Bullying and Gender Equity Laws.
+- School Committee Policy ACAB/ACAC on Harassment, Discrimination, Bullying and Hazing-This policy has been updated to reflect the Massachusetts Anti-Bullying and Gender Equity Laws.

 - Directory Information-FERPA requires that the Reading Public Schools, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child’s education records.
 However, the Reading Public Schools may disclose appropriately designated “directory information” without written consent unless you have advised the District to the contrary.
 This letter describes the directory information and the process and has been updated since last year.